Filling data gaps with Project Blueprint

 Water quality is a critical component of the health of coral reefs, seagrass and other organisms living within the marine environment.
 Through water quality monitoring we can help identify certain pressures such as land use runoff or impacts from extreme weather events, and implement effective action plans specific to the area.

 As part of Project Blueprint, water sampling occurs monthly at two sites within the Whitsunday Inshore Marine Zone: Cairn Beach and Tongue Bay.
-Ten samples are collected at each site to monitor various environmental variables, and then sent to be processed at the James Cook University (TropWATER) laboratory.
+Ten samples are collected at each site to monitor various environmental variables, and then sent to be processed at the Centre of Tropical Water and Aquatic Ecosystem Research (TropWATER) laboratory at James Cook University (JCU).

 Key components of the water quality monitoring program include: